Navan Fort: Purpose

 It is believed that the creation of the mound was a ritual act, but its meaning is unclear and there are several theories.
 The timber building may have been built only as a temporary structure to be burned, or it may have briefly served as a temple before its ritual destruction.
 Scholars suggest that the event was a sacrificial offering to the gods and that the structure was symbolically given to the Otherworld by being ritually burned and buried.
 Dr Chris Lynn has likened it to the 'wicker man' rite allegedly carried out by the Gauls, in which a large wooden effigy is burned with a living sacrifice inside.
 It is thought that the huge outer bank and ditch was made to mark out the hilltop as a sacred space.
 It could also have been seen as a way of containing the power of the Otherworld within that space.

 Dr Richard Warner suggests that the mound was made to be a conduit between this world and the Otherworld.
 It may be an attempt to replicate an ancient burial mound (sídhe), which were believed to be portals to the Otherworld and the homes of ancestral gods.
 He believes the mound was made as a platform on which druids would perform ceremonies and on which kings would be crowned, while drawing power and authority from the gods and ancestors.

 It is possible that each part of the monument represents something.
 The stones inside the wooden structure may represent souls in the house of the dead, or the souls of fallen warriors in their equivalent of Valhalla.
 Another theory is that the monument symbolizes a union of the three main classes of society: druids (the wooden frame), warriors (the stones) and farmers (the soil).
 The central pillar could also represent the world pillar or world tree linking the sky, the earth and the underworld.
 The radial pattern of the stone cairn may represent the sun wheel, a symbol associated with Celtic sun or sky deities.

 Dr Lynn writes: "It seems reasonable to suggest that, in the beginning of the first century BC, Navan was an otherworld place, the home of the gods and goddesses.
 It was a Celtic tribe's sanctuary, its capitol, its sacred symbol of sovereignty and cohesion".

-A recent study used remote sensing (including lidar, photogrammatry, and magnetic gradiometry) to map the site, and found evidence of Iron Age and medieval buildings underground, which co-author Patrick Gleeson says suggests that Navan Fort was "an incredibly important religious center and a place of paramount sacral and cultural authority in later prehistory".
+A recent study used remote sensing (including lidar, photogrammetry, and magnetic gradiometry) to map the site, and found evidence of Iron Age and medieval buildings underground, which co-author Patrick Gleeson says suggests that Navan Fort was "an incredibly important religious center and a place of paramount sacral and cultural authority in later prehistory".